 Yet after years of reforms at the constitutional and legislative level, the majority of Indonesia’s Indigenous Peoples remain without legal recognition, and there has been little progress on the ground in recognizing indigenous lands.
 The political environment changed radically with the 2014 elections, which created space for AMAN and the Tenure Facility to dramatically extend the legal recognition of Indigenous Peoples’ rights, as well as protection of these rights on the ground.

 The Tenure Facility’s 30-month pilot project, which ended in 2017, advanced tenure security over more than 1.5 million hectares of land and forest.
-Moreover, it mobilized support at national and district levels to capitalize on the current political momentum to accelerate legal recognition and protection of the tenure rights of Indigenous Peoples in Indonesia.
-It facilitated creation of an enabling environment for greater tenure security that will in the long term contribute to the development of win-win-win solutions between responsible private sector companies, indigenous communities, and the Government in Indonesia.
+Moreover, it mobilized support at the national and district levels to capitalize on the current political momentum to accelerate legal recognition and protection of the tenure rights of Indigenous Peoples in Indonesia.
+It facilitated creation of an enabling environment for greater tenure security that will in the long term contribute to the development of win-win-win solutions between responsible private sector companies, indigenous communities, and the government in Indonesia.
 It linked directly to President Joko Widodo’s pre-election presidential vision and mission “Nawa Cita,” which contained six actions for protecting and advancing the rights of Indigenous Peoples.
 The project strengthened all six, and supported the legislative process to enact the Bill on the Recognition and Protection of Indigenous Peoples.
 It aligned with the land tenure and forest policy reforms detailed in the roadmap produced at the 2011 Lombok Conference, as well as REDD+, FLEGT, and SDG objectives.

 To learn more about the pilot project and the current Tenure Facility initiative, click on the link below.